 At the University of Antwerp, we ensure the quality of our programmes.
 Every programme goes through a quality assurance cycle of six years.

-In year 3, a balance is drawn up of the quality assurance of the programme during internal process monitoring and control.
-In spring 2021 this will take place for the Master of Applied Economics: business economics.
+In year three, a balance is drawn up of the quality assurance of the programme during internal process monitoring and control.
+In autumn 2021 this took place for the Master of Business Economics.

 The study programmes can be proud of their education that achieves a high quality standard.
 This is expressed mainly by the satisfaction of their students.
 Nevertheless, attention should be awarded to the creation of a formal body for student representation.
 The peerreviewteam has detected a strong quality culture in the various study programmes, based on a powerful mission and fed by a lot of consultation.
 The programmes can strengthen themselves by encouraging more students to choose for an economic programme at the University of Antwerp, among other things through a more focused marketing and strengthened attention for secondary schools.
 The programmes are very strong in terms of their internationalisation, although they best aim for more interaction and integration of incoming international students.
 In addition, the efforts for blended learning are highly valued and the programmes work strongly student-centered, although they are encouraged to continue to focus on practical experience for students and to work with activating methods of education.
 Finally, it is recommended to work on a program-specific alumni community and to continue the efforts for graduating students.